deniscekic786/FifaPlayersApp/README.md

 ASP.NET MVC 5 web application prototype

 #### Why?
-I Created this application prototype to demonstrate my understanding of creating apps using ASP.NET MVC 5.
+I Created this application prototype to demonstrate my understanding of creating apps using ASP.NET MVC 5

 ####What is it?
-The application allows registered users to search Fifa 17 players with paging and sorting functionality.
+The application allows registered users to search Fifa 17 players with paging and sorting functionality

 ---